SqueezeBits/Torch-TRTLLM/README.md

 # Ditto - Direct Torch to TensorRT-LLM Optimizer

-Ditto is an open-source framework that enables **building TensorRT engines directly from PyTorch HuggingFace models**.
-Traditionally, building a TensorRT engine for a new transformer model requires implementing the model definition with TensorRT networks and converting the checkpoint into the corresponding format.
-Ditto eliminates the intermediate steps, allowing transformer models to be directly converted into TensorRT engines without additional effort.
-By simplifying this process, **Ditto aims to maximize efficiency in deploying transformer models on TensorRT**.
+Ditto is an open-source framework that enables **direct conversion of HuggingFace `PreTrainedModel`s into TensorRT-LLM engines**.
+Normally, building a TensorRT-LLM engine consists of two steps - checkpoint conversion and `trtllm-build` - both of which rely on pre-defined model architectures.
+As a result, converting a novel model requires porting the model with [TensorRT-LLM's Python API](https://github.com/NVIDIA/TensorRT-LLM?tab=readme-ov-file#tensorrt-llm-overview) and writing a custom checkpoint conversion script. **By automating these dull procedures, Ditto aims to make TensorRT-LLM more accessible to the broader AI community**.

 <div align="center">
 <img src="./docs/assets/ditto_flow.png" alt="Ditto logo" width="800"/>